Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections: Conclusion

 \section{Conclusion}

-This paper introduces a novel, non-monetary mechanism design framework for improving traffic efficiency in urban networks by leveraging timestamp modifications at autonomous intersections.
-By decoupling incentive design from intersection scheduling within a two-layer control architecture, we demonstrate how localized interventions can influence network-wide routing behavior, guiding self-interested drivers toward more socially efficient traffic flows without relying on traditional tolling or monetary incentives.
+This paper proposes a non-monetary control framework for improving traffic efficiency in urban networks via timestamp modifications at autonomous intersections.
+By decoupling incentive design from intersection scheduling in a two-layer architecture, localized control can guide self-interested drivers toward socially efficient flows without tolling.
+Our timestamp-modification-based prioritization scheme yields additive cost adjustments, establishing existence and essential uniqueness of equilibrium flows.
+The essential uniqueness is critical for scalability by mitigating equilibrium multiplicity and enabling a computationally tractable bilevel optimization framework.
+Numerical experiments demonstrate substantial improvements in efficiency in realistic traffic scenarios.
+These results highlight the potential of non-monetary, infrastructure-light control for scalable deployment in next-generation intelligent transportation and urban mobility systems.

-Our work extends classical congestion game models by incorporating path-specific node costs that capture the direct impact of timestamp adjustments on travel times.
-This framework integrates seamlessly into the Beckmann potential formulation, allowing us to establish the existence and essential uniqueness of equilibrium flows in networks, also for path-specific node costs.
-Furthermore, we formulate the incentive design problem as a bilevel optimization model, reflecting the hierarchical interaction between a central planner and self-interested drivers.
-Under strong monotonicity conditions, we provide provable guarantees that our non-monetary interventions can reduce overall social costs relative to systems without such incentives.

-Beyond theoretical contributions, our extensive numerical simulations validate the effectiveness of timestamp-based incentives in reducing congestion and improving fairness across various traffic scenarios.
-These results highlight the potential of our framework as a scalable and practical solution for modern urban traffic management, particularly in the context of emerging autonomous and connected vehicle technologies.

-\textit{Future Directions.} Our findings open several promising avenues for future research.
-First, while our model focuses on non-monetary mechanisms, integrating it with monetary incentives or information design strategies could further enhance both efficiency and equity in traffic networks.
-Second, exploring adaptive, real-time implementations of our timestamp modification framework—potentially using reinforcement learning or online optimization techniques—could improve responsiveness to dynamic traffic patterns since such digital interventions to the underlying traffic network do not necessitate any costly infrastructural updates.
-Lastly, extending our approach to accommodate mixed-autonomy settings, where human-driven and autonomous vehicles coexist, presents an important and timely challenge with significant real-world implications.
+\textit{Future Research Directions.} Future work includes integrating monetary or information-based mechanisms to balance efficiency and equity, developing adaptive and real-time implementations (e.g., via reinforcement learning or online optimization), incorporating heterogeneous behavioral responses such as partial compliance, and extending the framework to mixed-autonomy settings with both human-driven and autonomous vehicles.